mbogosian/proposed-bitlicense-regulations/README.md

 1. ~~Persons that are chartered under the New York Banking Law to conduct exchange services and are approved by the superintendent to engage in Virtual Currency Business Activity; and~~

-[Exempting banks makes no sense.
-If banks already meet the requirements, they should be required to to say so in their BitLicense applications, just like everyone else, if only to maintain transparency and create a record of those entities seeking to participate in this market.]
+[Commentary: Exempting banks makes no sense unless the goal is specifically to exclude others from the market.
+If banks already meet the requirements, they should be required to to say so under penalty of perjury in their BitLicense applications, just like everyone else, if only to maintain transparency and create a record of those entities seeking to participate in this market.]

 2. merchants and consumers that utilize Virtual Currency solely for the purchase or sale of goods or services.